P-C-Data/LBG-MVVM-Clean-Koin/README.md

 **Benefits of Scalable Scoping:**

-Enhanced Control: Manage dependency lifespans more precisely, aligning them with their usage patterns.
+***Enhanced Control:*** Manage dependency lifespans more precisely, aligning them with their usage patterns.
-Improved Scalability: Facilitate the growth of the application with efficient dependency management.
+***Improved Scalability:*** Facilitate the growth of the application with efficient dependency management.
-Increased Maintainability: Promote cleaner code structure and easier dependency reasoning.
+***Increased Maintainability:*** Promote cleaner code structure and easier dependency reasoning.
-This approach equips your project with a robust foundation for dependency injection, enabling you to create well-structured, maintainable, and scalable applications.
+This approach equips project with a robust foundation for dependency injection, enabling you to create well-structured, maintainable, and scalable applications.

 ## Unit Testing